SPAAM-community/AncientMetagenomeDir/assets/documentation/dates/README.md

   - Use the non-accented version (e.g. ã or ä become a).
   - If the first author has multiple or hyphenated surnames, write them all together capitalising each surname.
+    - e.g. AndradesValtuena2022, instead of Andrades Valtueña2022 or Andrades-Valtueña2022
 - If a same author/year combination already exists, please append a single lower case character (b,c,d etc.) to the key.
   - The already existing key does not need to be updated. `b` indicates the